russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 ## Issues I encountered

-# TODO: remove base64 issue when I find out the fix
   1. Regarding the resources inside the main Azure AI Search resource *(Indexes, Indexers, Data Sources and SkillSets)*, it seems I can't only deploy these via the Azure AI Search REST API (you can create these using the Azure AI search SDKs.
 Here is the [.NET SDK](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/search.documents-readme?view=azure-dotnet).
 I looked at deploying these with Terraform and then ARM templates (and Bicep) but it looks like it's not possible.
   2. Regarding the `metadata_storage_path` which, in this case is the URL that points to the blob in my storage container.
-No matter what I tried, after decoding the base64 string, I could not get a reliable URL to point to a blob in my search results.
+No matter what I tried, after decoding the base64 string, I could not get a reliable URL to point to a blob in my search results (occasionally there was an extra zero added to the end of the `metadata_storage_path` field).
 This means my MVC front end is a bit hacked but as it is not the focus of this proof of concept, I ran out of time to make it work seamlessly.
 If you look at the **4 - Create Indexer** inside the Postman Collection you will see the following:

   ```json
    "fieldMappings" : [